What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 External signs

 Whole raw materials.
-A mixture of leafy shoots, leaves and a few fruits.
-Leaves are alternate, on short petioles, leathery, linear-oblong or oblong or oblong-elliptical, entire, 15–45 mm long, 1–5 mm wide, with edges turned down; dark green, shiny on the upper side; underside covered with dense orange-brown tomentose pubescence.
-Stems are cylindrical with orange-brown tomentose pubescence.
-The fruit is a polyspermous oblong capsule 3 - 8 mm long, glandular-pubescent, opening when ripe from bottom to top with five valves.
-The smell is sharp, specific.
-The taste is not detectable.
+A mixture of leafy shoots, leaves and a small amount of fruit.
+Leaves are alternate, on short petioles, leathery, linear-oblong or oblong or oblong-elliptic, entire, 15–45 mm long, 1–5 mm wide, with edges turned down; dark green, shiny on the upper side; the undersides are covered with thick orange-brown felt pubescence.
+Stems are cylindrical with orange-brown felt pubescence.
+The fruit is a polyspermous oblong capsule 3–8 mm long, glandular-pubescent, opening from the bottom up into five leaves when ripe.
+The smell is pungent and specific.
+The taste is not determined.

-Shredded raw materials.
-Pieces of stems, leaves and fruits passing through a 5 mm sieve.
-When examining the crushed raw material under a magnifying glass (10 ×) or a stereomicroscope (16 ×), fragments of a leaf blade with a shiny irregular surface of light gray, grayish green, dark green, brownish green (upper leathery side) or covered with thick orange-brown pubescence (underside); pieces of petioles and cylindrical stems with orange-brown tomentose pubescence, sometimes split lengthwise with a light yellow porous core; separate light yellow and yellow fragments of the core of the stems; glandular-pubescent pieces of capsule fruit, separate fragments of valves.
+Crushed raw materials.
+Pieces of stems, leaves and fruits passing through a 5mm sieve.
+When examining crushed raw materials under a magnifying glass (10×) or a stereomicroscope (16×), fragments of a leaf blade with a shiny uneven surface of light gray, grayish-green, dark green, brownish-green (upper leathery side) or covered with thick orange-brown pubescence (underside); pieces of petioles and cylindrical stems with orange-brown felt pubescence, sometimes split lengthwise with a light yellow porous core; individual light yellow and yellow fragments of stem pith; glandular-pubescent pieces of fruit capsule, individual fragments of valves.

-The color is green, dark green, orange brown, grayish brown.
-The smell is sharp, specific.
-The taste is not detectable.
+Color green, dark green, orange-brown, grayish-brown.
+The smell is pungent and specific.
+The taste is not determined.

 Note.
-The raw materials intended for the production of ice are not crushed.
+The raw materials intended for the production of ledin are not crushed.

 Microscopic signs

 Whole raw materials, crushed raw materials.
-When examining the leaf from the surface, epidermal cells on both sides of the leaf should be visible - small with thin or bead-thickened sinuous walls, above the veins - with straight ones.
-The stomata are only on the underside, large, raised, with 4-8 peri-stomatal cells (anomocytic type).
+When examining a leaf from the surface, epidermal cells should be visible on both sides of the leaf - small with thin or clearly thickened sinuous walls, above the veins - with straight ones.
+Stomata are only on the lower side, large, raised, with 4-8 parastomatal cells (anomocytic type).
 The upper side of the leaf is covered with a thick cuticle; hairs are rare.
-The underside is densely covered with hairs of three types: long, multicellular, ribbon-like, twisted and twisted hairs, consisting of two rows of cells, with a red-brown content; small unicellular hairs with a thick sheath covered with a warty cuticle; capitate hairs on a single or multicellular stalk with a multicellular round head containing oily droplets.
-Essential oil glands are found on both sides of the leaf, but more on the bottom; they consist of a large rounded-flattened head formed by cells of two types: 6-10 small rounded cells located at the base of the glandular, and 10-12 large, almost flat cells, forming a dome above the first; the leg of the glandular is short, two-row, of several small cells.
-The leaf mesophyll is characterized by pronounced aerenchyma and contains calcium oxalate drusen, less often single prismatic crystals and their aggregates.
+The underside is densely covered with hairs of three types: long, multicellular, ribbon-like, sinuous and twisted hairs, consisting of two rows of cells, with red-brown contents; small single-celled hairs with a thick shell covered with a warty cuticle; capitate hairs on a unicellular or multicellular stalk with a multicellular round head containing oily drops.
+Essential oil glands are found on both sides of the leaf, but more on the bottom; they consist of a large rounded flattened head formed by two types of cells: 6-10 small rounded cells located at the base of the gland, and 10-12 large almost flat cells forming a dome above the first; the stalk of the gland is short, two-row, consisting of several small cells.
+The leaf mesophyll is characterized by pronounced aerenchyma and contains drusen of calcium oxalate, less often single prismatic crystals and their intergrowths.

-When examining a crushed stem preparation, rectangular elongated epidermal cells with straight walls should be visible, hairs and essential oil glands are found on the surface; oval-shaped parenchyma cells; mechanical fibers; vessels of the spiral type.
+When examining a crushed preparation of the stem, rectangular elongated epidermal cells with straight walls should be visible; hairs and essential oil glands are found on the surface; oval-shaped parenchyma cells; mechanical fibers; spiral type vessels.

-When examining the squashed preparation of the capsule valves, polygonal epidermal cells, simple unicellular hairs, and essential oil glands with a short stem and a rounded head should be visible; the mesophyll contains layers of stony cells.
+When examining a crushed preparation of the capsule valves, polygonal-shaped epidermal cells, simple single-cell hairs, and essential oil glands with short leg and a rounded head; in the mesophyll there are layers of stony cells.

 Rice.
 1. Ledum marsh shoots

-1 - fragment of leaf epidermis (200 ×); 2 - a fragment with an essential oil gland (a) and small unicellular hairs with a thick membrane covered with a warty cuticle (b) (200 ×); 3 - hairs: long, multicellular, ribbon-like, twisted and twisted hairs, consisting of two rows of cells, with a red-brown content (200 ×); 4 - essential oil glands (a), capitate hair on a multicellular stalk with a multicellular round head containing oily drops (b) (200 ×); 5 - parenchymal cells of the stem (200 ×); 6 - a layer of stony cells of the fetus (200 ×)
+1 – fragment of leaf epidermis (200×); 2 – fragment with an essential oil gland (a) and small single-celled hairs with a thick shell covered with a warty cuticle (b) (200×); 3 – hairs: long, multicellular, ribbon-shaped, twisted and twisted hairs, consisting of two rows of cells, with red-brown contents (200×); 4 – essential oil glands (a), capitate hair on a multicellular stalk with a multicellular round head containing oily droplets (b) (200×); 5 – parenchyma cells of the stem (200×); 6 – layer of fetal stony cells (200×)

 Determination of the main groups of biologically active substances